 Download PDF of Press Release

 A key component of this new partnership is the recognition of Rossier as the exclusive higher education research partner for the Speak Up research data.
-As such, faculty at Rossier will get access to the nationally aggregated data sets from the Speak Up Research Project for Digital Learning to support research projects and advance journal articles in conjunction with Project Tomorrow.
+As such, faculty at Rossier will get access to the nationally aggregated data sets from the Speak Up Research Initiative to support research projects and advance journal articles in conjunction with Project Tomorrow.
 Each year, Speak Up collects and reports on the authentic, unfiltered views of K-12 students, parents and educators about the role of technology for learning in and out of school.
 Since 2003, more than 5 million K-12 students, parents, teachers, librarians, principals, technology leaders, district administrators, communications officers and members of the community have shared their views and ideas through Speak Up.
 The Speak Up research findings are used regularly by federal, state and local decision-makers to inform programs, policies and plans for education reform.

 “We look forward to working with educators and researchers at Rossier to dig into the treasure trove of data that exists within Speak Up,” said Dr. Julie Evans, CEO of Project Tomorrow.
 “This partnership is going to unleash new findings, inform new research questions and help transform K-12 education in the United States.”